Explore the Auburn Master of Real Estate Development Program

-Student membership in the to the following professional organizations is included in your Auburn MRED tuition:
+Student membership in the following professional organizations is included in your Auburn MRED tuition:

 Gain access to national and state conferences (at reduced prices), webinars, and publications of some of the foremost trade organizations in the commercial real estate development industry.
 In addition, you will opportunities to participate in the ULI, MIT Center for Real Estate (The CASE), Colvin (University of Maryland) case competitions.